Göran Rosenberg

 Göran Jakob Rosenberg (born 11 October 1948) is a Swedish journalist and author.

 Biography and career

-Rosenberg was born in Södertälje, Sweden, the son of David and Hala Rosenberg from Łódź in Poland, who both came to Sweden after having survived Nazi concentration camps during World War II.
+Rosenberg was born in Södertälje, Sweden, the son of survivors of the Holocaust.
 He has written about his father's story and his childhood in the book A Brief Stop on the Road from Auschwitz (2012).
-The book won the August Prize for literature in 2012.
+The book won the August Prize for literature in 2012 and has been translated in 12 languages.
+His personal history on Israel and Zionism ('Det förlorade landet', Bonniers 1996) has been published in German as 'Das Verlorene Land', Suhrkamp Jüdischer Verlag (1998), and in French as 'L'utopie perdue', Denoël (2000).

-Rosenberg worked at Sveriges Radio and Sveriges Television between 1972–1989, from 1985 to 1989 as the Washington-based US correspondent of Swedish Television.
+Rosenberg worked at Sveriges Radio and Sveriges Television between 1972 and 1989, from 1985 to 1989 as the Washington-based US correspondent of Swedish Television.
 In 1990 he founded the monthly magazine Moderna Tider, of which he was editor-in-chief until 1999.
 Between 1991 and 2011 he was a columnist at Dagens Nyheter.
-Since 2012 he is a monthly columnist at Swedish Radio.
+Between 2012 and 2023 he was a monthly columnist at Swedish Radio.
 He currently writes essays, reviews and commentaries for the Swedish daily Expressen.